-Scotch Whisky is produced all over Scotland and it can be broken down into 6 regions, Lowlands, Speyside, Highlands, Campbeltown, Islay and Islands.
-Scotch is like Wine in that the location of where it's produced makes a big difference to how it tastes, looks and smells even though it's produced in the same country.
 Coastal distilleries will produce whisky that tastes nothing like an inland whisky and a single malt from one of the islands distilleries will be different from one from the heavily condensed area of Speyside.
+Even within regions a whisky can have completely different notes and aromas.

 Scottish whisky is world renowned so it's important to distinguish the difference, every region has a whisky powerhouse that can be found in most bars around the World.
 Below we've listed details about each Scottish Whisky region covering some famous names, notably aromas and flavours and how to differentiate from region to region.

-Today, Campbeltown Whisky is known for its dryness and sometimes pungency taste because of its location, it sticks out of the mainland and is actually closer to neighbouring islands Arran and Islay than any other mainland producer.
+Today, Campbeltown Whisky is known for its dryness and sometimes pungency taste because of its location, the region sticks out of the mainland and is actually closer to neighbouring islands Arran and Islay than any other mainland producer.

-The Scottish island of Islay is located to the west of the mainland and is the smallest Whisky region in terms of area in Scotland.
+The Scottish island of Islay (pronounced eye-luh) is located to the west of the mainland and is the smallest Whisky region in terms of area coverage in Scotland.
 Even though it's a relatively small island, Islay is currently home to 8 distilleries, 3 of which are World famous, Ardbeg, Laphroaig and Lagavulin.

 The region is known for its peaty single malts and it's believed that whisky distillation reached Scotland from Ireland via Islay in the 13th century, hence the high number of past and present distilleries on the island.